AmineDjeghri/awesome-os-setup/unix_workflow/1_cuda_pytorch_install.md

-# Conda, Pytorch & CUDA installation inside Linux/WSL
+# Cuda & Pytorch installation inside Linux/WSL using conda

 Installing CUDA inside a Conda environment instead of globally on your computer has several advantages: